dimajix/flowman/docs/setup/building.md

 The main artifacts will be a Docker image `dimajix/flowman` and additionally a `tar.gz` file containing a runnable version of Flowman for direct installation in cases where Docker is not available or when you want to run Flowman in a complex environment with Kerberos.
-You can find the `tar.gz` file in the directory `flowman-dist/target`
+You can find the `tar.gz` file in the directory `flowman-dist/target`.

+This `tar.gz` file contains all executables and libraries.
+You can install Flowman from this archive by simply extracting its contents using `tar`.

 ## Custom Builds